MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 Creating the grillage model instance
 -------------------------------------------
-The process of creating a grillage model can be categorized into three steps:
+There are three steps to creating a grillage model:

 #.
 Creating the grillage object using the :class:`~OpsGrillage` class.
 #.
-Defining various elements of grillage model using the :class:`~Member` class, and :class:`~Material` class.
+Defining elements of grillage model using the :class:`~Member` class, and :class:`~Material` class.
 #.
 Setting the elements of grillage model using :function:`~set_member()` and :function:`~set_material()` functions.